Seteco/Somorrostro/How-to-write-new-module.md

 More about framework classes
 ============================

 Every framework class has some user-configurable variables which are specific to this particular class.
-Those variables should have default values initialized in child class constructor.
+Those variables should have default values initialized in the child class constructor.

-If module needs some additional user-configurable variable, it can be accessed from `self.configuration` list and assigned in constructor or custom `check` method.
+If module needs some additional user-configurable variable, it can be accessed from the `self.configuration` list and assigned in constructor or custom `check` method.
 Example:
 ```py
 def __init__(self, configuration=None, name=None):
     UrlService.__init__(self, configuration=configuration, name=name)